jubako/jubako/spec/pack.rst

 Pack
 ====

-Pack represent part of a XMC.
+Pack represent part of a Jubako container.
 They can be stored concatenated to each other or stored in separated unit (file, url, ...)